Program overview

 The Master of Education (MEd) program at Lakehead University is designed to cater to the professional and academic aspirations of students.
 This program offers a unique learning experience that addresses contemporary issues in education and research.
 Within the MEd framework, students can specialize in various fields, including Education for Change, which encompasses Indigenous Education, Environmental and Sustainability Education, and Social Justice Education.
-The program is structured to be flexible, allowing students to choose between full-time or part-time study options, and it emphasizes small class sizes to foster meaningful interactions among students and faculty.
+The program is flexible, allowing students to choose between a Thesis, Portfolio, or Course route, and is available for both full-time and part-time studies.
+With small class sizes, students benefit from personalized interactions with faculty and peers, fostering a collaborative learning environment.

-- Available study routes include Thesis, Portfolio, or Course options.
+- Available routes include Thesis, Portfolio, or Course options.

 - Students can choose to specialize in fields such as Indigenous Education, Environmental and Sustainability Education, or Social Justice Education.

-- The program accommodates both on-campus and online courses, providing flexibility in learning.
+- Courses are offered both on-campus and online, providing flexibility in learning.

-- Courses are typically offered once a week for 12 weeks during the fall and winter semesters, with intensive options available.
+Classes are typically scheduled once a week for 12 weeks during the fall and winter semesters, with alternative scheduling options available.
+Spring and summer courses are also offered, allowing students to progress through the program at their own pace.

 Featured Experiences

-- Small class sizes that promote personalized learning and interaction with peers and instructors.
+- Small class sizes promote personalized learning and interaction with instructors.

 Career Options